microsoft/NubesGen/docs/gitops-quick-start.md

     ```
     </details>
+1. Go to [https://nubesgen.azurewebsites.net/](https://nubesgen.azurewebsites.net/) to create your Terraform configuration, and select the `GitOps` option.
+Download the generated file and unzip it inside the Git repository you have just cloned.
 1. You can now push the NubesGen code to your repository, for example by typing `git add . && git commit -m 'Configure GitOps with NubesGen' && git push`.
 1. To use the new GitOps features, follow [GitOps overview](gitops-overview.md) and create a specific branch, for example
    `git checkout -b env-test && git push --set-upstream origin env-test`